 Spices have been used for thousands of years in various cultures around the world.
 Whether used purely medicinally or in food, there are specific spices that can improve your digestion and keep your gut healthy.
 Dr. Ritamarie Loscalzo tells us about 10 spices, in particular, you’ll want to add to a gut-healthy diet.

-In this adapted excerpt from 31-Day Food Revolution, Ocean discusses the incredible diversity of the human microbiome and the importance of feeding the right bacteria in your gut.
+In this adapted excerpt from 31-Day Food Revolution, Food Revolution Network CEO, Ocean Robbins discusses the incredible diversity of the human microbiome and the importance of feeding the right bacteria in your gut.
 Discover strategies to improve your gut health.
 And read a real-life story of a woman who turned her digestive issues around with gut-nourishing foods.

 What do factory farms have to do with gut health?
 A lot more than you might think.
 Discover the truth about how antibiotic usage is destroying the human microbiome.
 Plus why factory farms are a huge contributor to antibiotic-resistant superbugs and food recalls — and what you can do about it.